 Can I rent my allotment for as long as I like?

-Can I apply for an allotment outside of Lewisham?
+Can I apply for an allotment outside of the borough?

 Other boroughs are generally experiencing a lot of demand but do occasionally have availability.
 Please contact them directly for further information.

 A derelict or unused piece of land, some dedication, commitment and green fingers are all that’s required to get a community garden up and running.

 Our guide to community gardens provides general advice about starting, developing and running a community garden, as well as outlining some of the key issues involved.